 What is account-based CTV?

 Upload your target company list, and the platform matches those companies to household addresses of employees.
 Your ads then run to those specific households.
-Match rates typically run 40-70%.
+Match rates vary based on data quality and list composition.
 It's ABM extended to the living room.

 Is LinkedIn CTV worth it?